 - Once all the grits are incorporated, reduce the heat to low.
 Let the grits simmer gently until they are thick and very tender, about 1 hour.
 Stir them frequently—every 5 minutes or so—to keep them from clumping up or sticking to the bottom of the pan.
 Add 1/4 water at a time, if needed to keep them from sticking.

 - The tender cooked grits will be, if you stirred them to keep them from clumping and cooked them long enough, fairly "creamy" in texture.
 For truly creamy grits, you can stir in the butter and heavy cream before serving.

 Plain grits are good, but they're also super easy to jazz up with other things.
 A few options to keep in mind:

-- I like to add plenty of freshly ground black pepper to grits, but that's me.
+- Some people like to add plenty of freshly ground black pepper to grits.

-- A drizzle of chile oil adds a luscious kick.
+- A drizzle of chili oil adds a luscious kick.

-- Did someone say "cheesy grits?"
-Stir in 1/2 cup grated cheese (your choice!) at the end.
+- Stir in 1/2 cup grated cheese (your choice) at the end.

 - Give grits some serious oomph with a very small clove of garlic, minced and stirred in about half-way through cooking.
 Be judicious—a little really goes a long way!

 - A garnish of minced chives or finely chopped scallions is pretty and tasty.

 - With that in mind, so is any chopped or minced herb.